Here's What's Coming in Total War: Warhammer 3 (We Think)25 May 2020 3

 For a game in which you introduce the worst of Chaos, doesn't it also make sense to add their closest, most vigilant neighbour?
 Kislev are a bastion, a Russian themed civilization of hardy Cossacks dwelling in the far north of Old World, close to the Chaos wastes.
 Over the centuries they have fended off a variety of Chaos invasions with their winged hussars and ice magic.

 People like good guys — the Empire and the High Elves were both the most popular factions of their respective games.
-The idea of races, not dissimilar from our own, standing and even triumphing against the unending horrors that are thrown at them, is an attractive one to players (You could also probably capitalise on all that Nights Watch love too-ED).
+The idea of races, not dissimilar from our own, standing and even triumphing against the unending horrors that are thrown at them, is an attractive one to players.

 Total War: Warhammer 3 needs a good guy, and other than Cathay (who have barely any lore by comparison) Kislev represents the only real option.